toddcf/code-snippets/css/specifications.md

 1. Working Draft (Still in progress.)
 2. Candidate Recommendation (Users can start trying it out, but more changes may come.)
-3. Recommendation (Officially ready to use -- but note that this does not always mean it's available in the browsers.)
+3. Recommendation (Officially ready to use -- but note that this does not always mean that implementers have added it to their respective browsers' capabilities yet.)

+## Official Definition (Section 2 of the CSS Specs)

+This section tells you which version is considered widely used and stable.

+Note that CSS Level 3 builds on and modifies Level 2.1, but it is intended never to contradict it.
+It will only build upon it, not remove existing features.
+This is so that udpates to the CSS language do not break existing websites across the internet.

+Therefore, CSS will not have level numbers beyond 3.